Heading on a cruise? Don’t forget cruise luggage tags!

+Are you heading on a cruise?
+Don’t forget to print your cruise luggage tags!
 Cruise luggage tags are a must and are provided by the cruise line.
 They come with your name, cabin number, and where you’ll be on the ship (AFT, FWD, or MID).
 They’re color-coded and often have a space for your address.

 In the old days, cruise tags were mailed to you.
 With technology, you can print them at home or buy tag holders for that extra touch.
 They might mail them out weeks ahead if you’re in a suite or on a luxury cruise.

-This post may contain affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
-Please read full disclosure for more information.
-We appreciate your support!
+Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
+Please refer to our full disclosure for details.

 In this article, we’ll review frequently asked questions, how to print and attach them, and the most popular cruise luggage tag holders on the market so you can choose what works best for you!
+What creative ways do you attach your cruise luggage tags?
+Let us know in the comments!

-8 Luggage Tag Holders for Cruises
+Luggage Tag Holders for Major Cruise Lines

 If you must print your cruise luggage tags before your cruise, you may want to invest in luggage tag holders.
 The idea of stapling a piece of paper to your suitcase handle may make you uneasy as it is not the most solid way to attach your cruise luggage tags.